mayahyah/-OOPs-Wrong-Answer-A-Science-Quiz-Bee-Simulator/README.md

 In GamaCharacter.java, encapsulation is applied by keeping the variables name and health private and exposing them only through public methods, which protects the internal data of the character and allows controlled access.

+    private Ability ability;
+    private String description;

+    private int skipUses = 2;
+    private boolean extraLifeGranted = false;

+Lastly, the same can be observed from Scientists.java.
+It introduces private variables which can only be accessed through setter() and getter() methods.

 ### *Inheritance*

     public class Darwin extends Scientists {